Published in association with

 JE: I approach philosophy as a sort of pragmatism – I have a set of values and an idea of how the world is, and I try it out and see if I can live by it, if it fits reality, if it leads to an expanded sense of flourishing.
 And reality (including other people) feeds back to me, lets me know if I’m living wisely or foolishly.
 That two-way process is always changing, you’re always adapting and revisiting assumptions.
 But no one can be entirely anti-dogmatic – one needs a set of values and opinions to live by.
 I think you must have one too, no?
 I’m sure it has changed over time but if you were a complete skeptic, like Pyrrho, you wouldn’t know whether to get out of bed or not.

 NW: Yes, of course we must take some things for granted.
 But everything in principle can be questioned, though some beliefs are more firmly rooted than others.
 I like your idea of a reflective equilibrium between ideas and lived experience.
 What values do you try to live by as a result of this approach?

 JE: I try to live by humility, kindness, reverence and creativity.
 But if you knew how badly I lived by those values you would laugh at me.
 How about you?

 NW: I like Bertrand Russell’s message to the future, delivered on the BBC in 1959.
 He boiled down his philosophical values to two principles.
 First, try to look solely at the facts on any issue, rather than at what you would like to be true.
 No easy task, of course.
 Second, and this is another hard one to live up to: ‘Love is wise, hatred is foolish.’
 We have to learn to put up with the fact that people will say things that we don’t like, detest even.
 To live together, we need to be able to speak freely, and tolerate others who do that too.
-Like you, I obviously fail to live up to these values much of the time, but these are good principles, nevertheless.Make a donation
+Like you, I obviously fail to live up to these values much of the time, but these are good principles, nevertheless.Support Aeon: make a one-off donation